mpcarr/vpx-glf/docs/environment-setup.md

    ```
    npm run assemble-vpx
    ```
    This uses vpxtool to build the VPX file from the repository.
-You ould now have a `VPXExampleGLF.vpx` file in your local directory.
+You sould now have a `MyProjectName.vpx` file in your local directory.

 8. **Start the script watcher:**
    ```